opendocsg/slw-judgments-backfill/2000_SGHC_267/report.md

 ### THE PROSECUTION’S SUBMISSIONS ON SENTENCE

-11     After noting that the Accused’s only criminal record consisted of a traffic offence in 1988, the Prosecution asked that a deterrent sentence be imposed on the Accused based on the guidelines enunciated by the Court of Appeal in _Lim Hock Hin Kelvin v PP_ [1998] 1 SLR 801.
+11     After noting that the Accused’s only criminal record consisted of a traffic offence in 1988, the Prosecution asked that a deterrent sentence be imposed on the Accused based on the guidelines enunciated by the Court of Appeal in _Lim Hock Hin Kelvin v PP_ <span class="citation">[1998] 1 SLR 801</span>.
 The Prosecution submitted that the Accused had abused the trust reposed in him by the boys who regarded him as an elder brother or uncle.
 It was also said that "such an introduction to sexuality by this self-professed homosexual could result in some form of sexual confusion in the victims" and that "these acts of sexual deviancy have a very corrupting effect especially on adolescents such as the eight victims in the present instance".
 The Prosecution also submitted that there should be no distinction in principle between anal sex and oral sex where Section 377 of the Penal Code was concerned.

 ### THE MITIGATION PLEA